CRoC: Context Refactoring Contrast for Graph Anomaly Detection with Limited Supervision: Experimental Evaluations

 \subsubsection{Different Evaluation Protocols}

 There are many specialized GAD models other than the works listed in Table \ref{tab:exp:perf}.
 However, due to variations in evaluation protocols (e.g., different datasets, train/test splits, assessment metrics, etc.), it is unable to directly include them \cite{ada-gad,gad-nr,tam,gADAM_cikm,GADAM_iclr,genga,bsl} in Table \ref{tab:exp:perf}.
-To ensure fair comparisons, we aligned CRoC’s evaluation protocol with their settings and conducted additional experiments.
+To ensure fair comparisons, we aligned CRoC's evaluation protocol with their settings and conducted additional experiments.

-Results are partially presented in Tables \ref{tab:exp:diff_proto_unsup} and \ref{tab:exp:diff_proto_bsl}.
+A part of the results is presented in Tables \ref{tab:exp:diff_proto_unsup} and \ref{tab:exp:diff_proto_bsl}.
 We can observe that CRoC(GIN) performs better than other specialized GAD models in most cases.
 The advantage of CRoC is more significant when it is applied to large-scale graphs, such as Yelp and T-Soc, which demonstrates the superiority of the proposed framework.
-We refer to Appendix D.7 for more detailed comparison results and analyses.
+We refer to \ref{app:supp_result:diff_proto} for more detailed comparison results.